Turbash/image_converter/README.md

 * Supports conversion between 3 major formats jpg, png and webp.

-* A one command run feature with args.
+* A one line command run option with args.

 * A nice terminal interactive ui if u want that.